The Horn of Plenty: Other analyses

-Fashion theorist Jonathan Faiers described The Horn of Plenty as a preparatory step toward McQueen's next – and final – collection Plato's Atlantis (Spring/Summer 2010).
-He likened McQueen to an insect going through metamorphosis or a snake shedding its skin, reinventing himself and discarding each previous phase in his creative development in order to "evolve into [his] final form".
-For The Horn of Plenty, this was particularly pronounced, as McQueen was not only discarding his own past, but "that of fashion history itself".
+Fashion theorist Jonathan Faiers described The Horn of Plenty as a preparatory step toward Plato's Atlantis (Spring/Summer 2010), McQueen's final complete collection.
+He likened McQueen to an insect going through metamorphosis or a snake shedding its skin, discarding each previous phase in his creative development in order to "evolve into [his] final form".
+For The Horn of Plenty, this was particularly pronounced, as McQueen was not only rejecting his own past, but "that of fashion history itself".
 McQueen distorted traditional silhouettes and design flourishes to an extreme degree, so that "they seem in danger of imminent collapse", representing his view on the industry and the economy as a whole.
-Faiers identifies the complex digital prints in The Horn of Plenty, based on animals, as a stepping stone to the elaborate prints of Plato's Atlantis, which Fairers viewed as McQueen's creative "apotheosis".
+Faiers identifies the complex digital prints in The Horn of Plenty, based on animals, as a stepping stone to the elaborate animalic prints of Plato's Atlantis, which Faiers viewed as McQueen's creative "apotheosis".